-UAE's Adnoc in talks with banks for big syndicated loan, project bond: sources
+Exclusive: UAE oil giant in talks to obtain loan of up to $5 billion - sources

 Adnoc is also working on an initial public offer of shares in its retail unit, Adnoc Distribution, which could raise up to $2 billion, sources told Reuters last week.

-First Abu Dhabi Bank, HSBC, Bank of America Merrill Lynch and Citigroup have been mandated for the IPO, the sources said.
+First Abu Dhabi Bank FAB.AD, HSBC HSBC.L, Bank of America Merrill Lynch and Citigroup (C.N) have been mandated for the IPO, the sources said.

-U.S. boutique investment firm Moelis & Co is advising Adnoc on its funding strategy, while Rothschild has been hired as adviser on the flotation of Adnoc's distribution unit.
+U.S. boutique investment firm Moelis & Co (MC.N) is advising Adnoc on its funding strategy, while Rothschild has been hired as adviser on the flotation of Adnoc's distribution unit.

 The energy producer manages 95 percent of proven oil reserves in the United Arab Emirates and 92 percent of the country's gas reserves.